BatmenzDW/Error-Eliminators-Project-1/Standup Notes/11-21-24 Standup.md

-# Standup 11/20/24
+# Standup 11/21/24

-1. Start brainstorming test cases for parts of the source code to test
+1. Go over any more integration testing
-2. Debugging parts of the code
+2. Write up code for the automation processes
-3. Spending time getting setting up jira
+3. Debugging parts of the code

 Member Duties: